The Tortue/Ahmeyim gas project is located off the coast of Mauritania and Senegal, along the maritime border, in 2,700m of water.

 An appraisal well named Ahmeyim-2 was drilled up to 5,200m depth.
 The well penetrated the seismic-inferred gas-water contacts, which resulted in the expansion of the productive field area from 50km² to 90km².
 The well encountered 78m of net gas pay in two high-quality reservoirs of the Lower Cenomanian and Albian formation.

-Tortue/Ahmeyim gas field development plan
+Tortue/Ahmeyim gas project development plan

 The development plan entails the drilling of four wells, which will be tied-back to a floating production storage and offloading (FPSO) vessel through production pipelines.
 The produced gas will be processed to separate the liquids and transported onto a floating liquid natural gas terminal (FLNG) through 100km of flowlines for liquefaction.